 If your muscles feel swollen or inflamed, use cold therapy to calm your muscles down.
 Wrap some ice or frozen vegetables in a cloth and apply to the afflicted area for a few minutes at a time, or brace yourself for an ice bath.
-Cold therapy is great for reducing swelling of sprains, reducing inflammation, and recovery after intense physical exercise.
+Cold therapy is great for reducing swelling of sprains, reducing inflammation, and recovering after intense physical exercise.

 Combine movement and rest.

 Back pain can be caused by improper posture and a sedentary lifestyle.
 By doing a variety of different movements, from stretching and walking- even to things like playing golf or doing housework- you can encourage good circulation through your muscles.

 While movement is great for a healthy life and a strong back, be sure to get sufficient rest, especially after an injury.
 After you allow yourself a brief period of recovery, begin moving again with small and simple motions to rebuild up strength in the afflicted area.

 If none of these options provide you relief, check in with your doctor, as there may be underlying concerns.
 They may suggest specific pain medications or surgery, depending on your needs.

 Taking care of your spine will increase your quality of life as you age and it will you to fully embrace daily activities without worry.
 Download WeStretch for free today to get started on your stretching journey for a healthy back!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at firstname.lastname@example.org.

 This article is not intended to act as or replace medical advice.
 Please talk to your healthcare practitioner if you have any concerns.